St. James Street, King's Lynn, Norfolk.

 Introduction

-Following an initial consultation with the applicants En-Plan drafted a scheme that was subsequently submitted to by King's Lynn and West Norfolk Borough Council for the proposed change of use and the creation of a new C3 residential unit within the building.
+Following an initial planning appraisal with the applicants En-Plan produced a planning application that was subsequently submitted to by King's Lynn and West Norfolk Borough Council for the proposed change of use and the creation of a new C3 residential unit within the building.

 Site Context